Jbirch-Git/Jbirch-Homelab/OSPF/ASBR-Redistribution/ASBR-Redistribution Lab.md

 ![R2-ACL-DB](Images/R2-ACL-DB.PNG)

-As we can see we acheived the same result using ACL's
+As we can see we achieved the same result using ACL's